proteinphysiologylab/frustratometeR/README.md

 modeller (you need to install a licenced version of modeller in order to use some of the frustratometeR functionalities, https://salilab.org/modeller/)

-# Minimum lines to calculate frustration in a protein
+# Minimum code to calculate frustration in a protein
 `library(frustratometeR)`

 `Pdb=calculate_frustration(PdbID = "1n0r",Chain = "A",  ResultsDir = "/Users/parra/Desktop/" )`